-It is his third season as the assistant conductor of Gustav Kuhn, the artistic director of the Tiroler Festspiele Erl/Austria.
-Since the summer season 2016 he has been taking over the rehearsals for Rossini’s “Guillaume Tell”, “Semiramide” and Verdi’s “La Traviata”.
+In 2019 David served as assistant conductor of the "Neue Oper Wien" (P. Eötvös "Angels in America") and has been reinvited as assistant conductor for four seasons at the „Tyrol Opera Festival“ in Erl, Austria.
+Since the summer season 2016 he has been taking over the rehearsals for Rossini’s “Guillaume Tell”, “Semiramide”, "Ermione" and Giuseppe Verdi’s “La Traviata”.

-David Holzinger conducted several concerts on a successful one-month lasting tour to China.
-A short time after he was reinvited to go on a second tour as the assistant of their principal conductor Peter Santa.
+With the Amsterdam Chamber Orchestra David Holzinger conducted several concerts on a successful one-month lasting tour to China.
+He was reinvited shortly after, to go on a second tour as the assistant of their principal conductor, Peter Santa.
 Among others the program included Gustav Mahler’s “The Song of the Earth”.

 He was invited several times to participate in masterclasses at the RNCM Manchester with Sir Mark Elder and Clark Rundell where he worked together with the musicians of the Manchester Camerata.
 Further masterclasses led him to Nicolás Pasquet, Mark Stringer, Johannes Schlaefli, Christian Kluttig and Peter Guelke.
 His artistic work connects him with orchestras like the Moravian Philharmonic Orchestra Olomouc, the Rousse Philharmonic Orchestra, the Filarmonia de Stat Sibiu as well as the Vilnius State Symphony Orchestra and the Salzburg Chamber Soloists.